ibm-cloud-docs/Cloudant/offerings/learning-center.md

 Here's some tips:

-use if logic in your JavaScript to only include data that makes sense. e.g. only totalise completed orders. indexed keys don't have to be strings.
+use if logic in your JavaScript to only include data that makes sense. e.g. only totalize completed orders.
+Indexed keys don't have to be strings.
 A common pattern is to use array keys e.g an array of year, month, day.
-This allows query-time grouping by elements in the array e.g. orders by year, orders by year & month, orders by year & month & day - great for summary reports that allow the user to drill down into the detail. the value can by a string, number or sometimes a small object containing a sub-set of the document.
+This allows query-time grouping by elements in the array e.g. orders by year, orders by year & month, orders by year & month & day - great for summary reports that allow the user to drill down into the detail.
+The value can by a string, number or sometimes a small object containing a sub-set of the document.
 The object can be used instead of adding include_docs=true which would also return the document's body in the result set.

-To summarise:
+To summarize:

 MapReduce is a low-level means of defining indexes that allow the selection and aggregation of data.

 Use JavaScript logic to decide which data makes it to the index.
 Choose how the index is formed by emitting keys/values.

-Summarise data with the built-in reducers.
+Summarize data with the built-in reducers.
 Produce concise reports from lots of data very efficiently.

 MapReduce is great for boilerplate queries that your application needs to do again and again.
 Not for one-off, adhoc-queries for data exploration.